 ssh sample.ssh.com ls /tmp/doc

-After authenticating to the remote server, the contents of the remote directory will be displayed, and you will return to your local shell prompt.
+After authenticating to the remote server, the contents of the remote directory will be displayed, and you will return to your local shell prompt. -x Disables X11 forwarding.

-The most important command-line options for the OpenSSH client are:
+Some of the most important command-line options for the OpenSSH client are:

 -1 Use protocol version 1 only.